mygamedevtools/script-template/README.md

 # Unity Custom Script Template
 A simple tool to create your own script template.

-:warning: *If you want to extend or customize this tool's functionalities, fork the [project repository](https://github.com/JoaoBorks/unity-customscripttemplate-project) instead, as it is setup inside a Unity Project.*
+:warning: *If you want to extend or customize this tool's functionalities, you might as well clone the [project repository](https://github.com/JoaoBorks/unity-customscripttemplate-project) to use as the Unity Project.*

 :warning: *If you feel like any information is missing, [check the issues tab](https://github.com/JoaoBorks/unity-customscripttemplate/issues) for problems you might be having or [create a new one](https://github.com/JoaoBorks/unity-customscripttemplate/issues/new) if you couldn't find anything.
 Feel free to give suggestions and feedback.*